|

 Porsche's Front-Engine GT

-After stirring up the faithful by doing
+After stirring up the faithful by doing the unthinkable (building the

-add another model to its lineup that may appease a certain subset
+Cayenne SUV), Porsche is looking to add another model to its lineup that

-of Porschephiles, those long-ignored fans of the 928.
-Porsche has
+may appease a certain subset of Porschephiles, those long-ignored fans

-made no secret that it wants to use its V-8 engine developed for
+of the 928.
+Porsche has made no secret that it wants to use its V-8

-2+2 GT, or even a 4-door sedan, is in the cards.
+front-engine V-8 2+2 GT, or even a 4-door sedan, is in the cards.

-The new Porsche 2+2 would allow the
+The new Porsche 2+2 would allow the Stuttgart factory to battle back

-Stuttgart factory to battle back against Aston Martin's DB9 and
+against Aston Martin's DB9 and Ferrari's 612 Scaglietti.
+Porsche's

-pump out 450-500 bhp and deliver that power to all four wheels.
+twin-turbo V-8 would likely pump out 450-500 bhp and deliver that power

-Sources say the platform for this car may come from the VW Group,
+to all four wheels.
+Sources say the platform for this car may come from

-help keep costs down.
+which would help keep costs down. — MDL

 |